rashiraipal/CodeAlpha_Cprogramming/README.md

 # CodeAlpha_Cprogramming
-These are the Tasks provided to me for completion of my internship by CodeAlpha
+These are the Tasks provided to me for completion of my C Programming internship by CodeAlpha